Darien Risk of Injury to a Minor Lawyer

 Situations Resulting in Risk of Injury Charges

 Connecticut laws governing the safety of children are written very broadly and can cover a wide range of scenarios.
-While endangerment or risk of injury arrests in Darien often arise in the course of domestic violence situations, there are a variety of other circumstances that can give rise to a risk of injury charge.
+While endangerment or risk of injury arrests often arise in the course of domestic violence situations, there are a variety of other circumstances that can give rise to a risk of injury charge.

 Examples include situations when: